TIY-Durham/2015-FALL-FEE/01--Unexpected-Journey/README.md

 If you need guidance, follow [the writing process](https://en.wikipedia.org/wiki/Writing_process): start by brainstorming some ideas about the topic and write an outline of your essay, no more than three levels deep, on your wiki page.
 Otherwise, you can start with your first Rough Draft -- very unorganized, stream of consciousness.

-This assignment will be due on Thursday, but we'll review everyone's work in class on Tuesday. _Be sure to link your wiki page in your WIP Issue!_
+This assignment will be due on Thursday, but we'll review everyone's work so far in class on Tuesday. _Be sure to link your wiki page in your WIP Issue!_

 #### Videos for _The Growth Mindset_